 What Does a Fireman Do?

 Firemen, often referred to as firefighters, do a lot more than extinguish fires.
 Read on and you'll learn more about the many ways firemen help and educate the public.
-Schools offering Fire Science degrees can also be found in these popular choices.

 As a fireman, you'll be called on to contain and put out fires in a variety of structures.
 To perform these duties safely, you attend a training academy where you learn to work with other firefighters and your gear.
 During the downtime between emergencies, you perform maintenance on your equipment, work on your physical fitness, and perform drills to keep your skills sharp.
 Fuel fires are also a concern for firefighters, so you'll be trained to deal with these, whether they involve regular or alternative fuels.